totegk/week03/README.md

 ## Technologies used
 This doesn't really matter, but is useful for the AI to understand more about this project.
 We are using the following technologies
-- React with Next.js 14 App Router
+- React with Next.js 15 App Router
-- TailwindCSS
+- TailwindCSS for design
-- A google sheet deployed as a web app for the data store
+- A google sheet deployed as a web app for the data storage
-- A google script to power the data store (using the 8020agent script for now)
+- A google script to power data fetching

-.